ssilveiraGilberto/ssilveiraGilberto/README.md

 # 👋 Hi, I'm Gilberto!

-I'm transitioning into the ServiceNow ecosystem with a strong focus on backend development, automation, and platform scripting.
+I'm a backend developer with over 10 years of experience in the IT industry, now transitioning into the ServiceNow ecosystem with a strong focus on automation, scripting, and backend logic.
+I have a degree in Digital Games from PUC Minas (Brazil), and I'm bringing my multidisciplinary background into the world of enterprise platforms.

 🧠 **Learning by building** — all my apps are created using my Personal Developer Instance (PDI) and shared here to document real progress.

 ---

 ## 🚀 Current Focus
+- Migrating from backend development to ServiceNow
 - Building real-world apps in ServiceNow
 - Exploring Flow Designer, Business Rules, and integrations
 - Preparing for the **CSA (Certified System Administrator)** exam